Nuclear material

-Nuclear material refers to the metals uranium, plutonium, and thorium, in any form, according to the IAEA.
+Nuclear material refers to the elements uranium, plutonium, and thorium, in any form, according to the IAEA.
 This is differentiated further into "source material", consisting of natural and depleted uranium, and "special fissionable material", consisting of enriched uranium (U-235), uranium-233, and plutonium-239.
 Uranium ore concentrates are considered to be a "source material", although these are not subject to safeguards under the Nuclear Non-Proliferation Treaty.

-According to the Nuclear Regulatory Commission(NRC), there are four different types of regulated nuclear materials: special nuclear material, source material, byproduct material and radium.
+According to the Nuclear Regulatory Commission (NRC), there are four different types of regulated nuclear materials: special nuclear material, source material, byproduct material and radium.
 Special nuclear materials have plutonium, uranium-233 or uranium with U^{233} or U^{235} that has a content found more than in nature.
 Source material is thorium or uranium that has a U^{235} content equal to or less than what is in nature.
 Byproduct material is radioactive material that is not source or special nuclear material.
 It can be an isotope produced by a nuclear reactor, the tailings and waste that is produced or extracted from uranium or thorium from an ore that processed mainly for its source material content.
 Byproduct material can also be discrete sources of radium-226 or discrete sources of accelerator-produced isotopes or naturally occurring isotopes that pose a threat greater or equal to a discrete source of radium-226.
 Radium is also a regulated nuclear material that is found in nature and produced by the radioactive decay of uranium.
 The half-life of radium is approximately 1,600 years.

 Different countries may use different terminology: in the United States of America, "nuclear material" most commonly refers to "special nuclear materials" (SNM), with the potential to be made into nuclear weapons as defined in the Atomic Energy Act of 1954.
 The "special nuclear materials" are also plutonium-239, uranium-233, and enriched uranium (U-235).

 Note that the 1980 Convention on the Physical Protection of Nuclear Material definition of nuclear material does not include thorium.

 The NRC has a regulatory process for nuclear materials with five main components.